-A decision was made as to how the vocals were going to be “different,” but it would take another set of edited reduction mixes to free up yet more tracks.
-This brought the finished song as to this point to “take 12,” onto which John double-tracked his lead vocals and then, with Paul, overdubbed multiple backing vocals at the end of the song, thus layering assorted screams of “come on” on top of each other, as well as handclaps and Paul's periodic background hollers.
+A reduction mix was once again needed, this being labeled 'take 12' which combined John's two vocal tracks and Ringo's additional drums onto track four.
+Onto the now open track three, John added yet another lead vocal track along with "jocular screaming" at the end of the song, thus layering assorted screams of “come on” on top of each other, as well as handclaps.
 This, then, completed the song, five mono mixes being made at the end of the session, although none of them were ever used.
 After some mono mixes of John's song “Good Night” was done, they finally called it a night at 2:30 am the next morning.

 Song Structure and Style